lucy-johnson/lilywebsite/README.md

 # lilywebsite
-Lily Photo App project for ShiftClick web development course.
+This is my first project for MadLab's Web Development course.
+I learnt how to use HTML, CSS, and JavaScript, to make my first website about lilies.